aayushsss1/aayushsss1/README.md

 Hey there, welcome to my GitHub profile! 👋

 I'm a Computer Science graduate student at SUNY Buffalo, passionate about Machine Learning and Cloud Computing.
-Currently, I'm deeply interested in learning more about the end-to-end ML lifecycle of model training, deployment, and serving.

 Here you'll find some of my projects and contributions!

 ## About Me

 - 🌍 Buffalo, New York
 - 🎓 Masters in Computer Science at SUNY Buffalo
 - 💼 Currently on the lookout for Summer (2025) Internships in the United States!
+- 🌱 Actively learning more about the end-to-end ML lifecycle of model training, deployment, and serving on Kubernetes
 <!--

 ## Experience